renatoathaydes/wasmin/README.md

 fun do-something n = ...;
 ```

-> TODO introduce pattern matching, or simple type checks, to allow branching depending on type?

 ### Stack operator

 WASM is a stack-based virtual machine, which means that it uses a stack data structure to keep